Petroleum industry in the Republic of the Congo

 Oil and Gas dominate the resource sector of the Republic of the Congo (République du Congo), also referred to as Congo-Brazzaville, with the petroleum industry accounting for 89% of the country's exports in 2010.
-As of June 22, 2018, is a full member of the Organization of the Petroleum Exporting Countries (OPEC), and among African crude oil producers in 2022, The Congo ranked sixth.
+As of June 22, 2018, it is a full member of the Organization of the Petroleum Exporting Countries (OPEC), and among African crude oil producers in 2022, the Congo ranked sixth.
 Nearly all of the country's hydrocarbons were produced off-shore.

 According to the OPEC annual statistical bulletin of 2022, the Congo exported $5,785 billion worth of petroleum in 2021.
 This accounts for 79.3% of its net exports of $7,291 billion.